 It’s something that happened really early on in my career.
 It was the summer when I was working at The Music Annex in Menlo Park.
 I had gotten a chance to assist in a session, it was a really cool band and a great producer.
 It was my first real session as an assistant but I ended up talking too much.
 I had ideas about the guitar parts and I thought I was helping.
 The producer very nicely, during the session, managed to get me to realise that I had to shut up.
-During dinner later that night he explained to me about the hierarchy of a studio and just because you think that you have the best idea ever doesn’t mean it’s an idea you should talk about.
+During dinner later that night he explained to me about the hierarchy of a studio.
+Just because you think that you have the best idea ever doesn’t mean it’s an idea you should talk about.
 I got to learn about studio etiquette and it’s something that as soon as you are told about it’s obvious.

 Being a total screw up in my very first assistant session, and having the producer being that cool about it really helped.
 From that day on I have never done that in a session since.
 It was a very important lesson.

 Looking back on your career are there any, or several moments, that you thought: “This is heaven, can’t believe I’m working with this artist/project.”?

 Tons.
 If you look at my discography, if I hadn’t had them there would be something horribly wrong with me.

 The obvious one is working with Red Hot Chili Peppers, I had been a fan of theirs since the very beginning.
 I saw them live in 1986 when they were playing in small clubs, so being able to work with them was absolutely amazing.
 Every single day in the studio with them is incredible.